 Polycystic Ovary Syndrome (PCOS) is one of the most common hormonal health issues in women, affecting an estimated 1 in 10 women of reproductive age.
 Polycystic Ovarian Syndrome (PCOS) is a condition caused by significant imbalances to the endocrine system in women.
 One of the biggest concerns with PCOS is that it is widely under-diagnosed due to the wide discrepancy in diagnostic criteria.
 Its approximated that roughly 7 million women experience symptoms of this condition in the US alone, yet only half of these women are accurately diagnosed!

-The exact cause of Polycystic Ovary Syndrome is unknown, though it is thought that genetics play a major role.
-PCOS is a complex disorder that presents itself as a group of symptoms resulting from hormonal imbalances -- usually an excess of androgens like testosterone and high levels of insulin.
+As you can see, PCOS is a complex disorder that presents itself as a group of symptoms resulting from hormonal imbalances -- usually an excess of androgens like testosterone, low progesterone, and high levels of insulin.
 These symptoms include:

 For a long time, the root cause to PCOS was believed to be a result of an overproduction of male hormones, called androgens.
-In more recent years, research has confirmed PCOS is in fact a condition resulting from desensitization to insulin production within the body, which in turn leads to increased production of these androgenic hormones, acne formation, and difficulty managing weight.
+In more recent years, research has confirmed PCOS is correlated to a desensitization in insulin production within the body, which in turn leads to increased production of these androgenic hormones, acne formation, and difficulty managing weight.
 Secondly, not all PCOS stems from the ovaries.
 Adrenal glands, which sit above our kidney's and help us respond to stress stimuli, also make up a large portion of our steroid hormone known as DHEA.
 This precursor hormone directly coverts into testosterone and estrogen.
 That means that high stress and overproduction of DHEA can create polycystic ovarian syndrome without blaming the ovaries.
 Read more about adrenal function and fatigue here.

 Assessment for PCOS